python-websockets/websockets/docs/cheatsheet.rst

     the handler exits normally or with an exception.

   * You may subclass :class:`~websockets.server.WebSocketServerProtocol` and
-    pass it in the ``klass`` keyword argument for advanced customization.
+    pass it or a factory function as the ``create_protocol`` argument for advanced customization.

 Client
 ------